 “What was amazing was the high quality of the playing in the concerts.
 Antoine et Cléopâtre is extremely difficult music to play for each musician, and the quality of every solo was simply stunning.
 Listening to a live feed of the concert is impressive, and I think that the Parisian players were clearly inspired.
 What I can also report is that the audience was blown away by the Schmitt, too — not just the musicians.”

-The programming was novel enough to attract visitors from far afield.
-Two acquaintances of mine made the journey from out of town to take in the June 9th concert — Eric Butruille, an arts administrator from Lyon (France) and Aaron Merritt, an orchestral musician and cello instructor from Miami, Florida (USA).
+The concert’s programming was novel enough to attract visitors from far afield.
+Two acquaintances of mine made the journey from out out of town to take in the June 9th concert — Eric Butruille, an arts administrator from Lyon (France) and Aaron Merritt, an orchestral musician and cello instructor from Miami, Florida (USA).

 Following the concert, both gentlemen were kind enough to share their observations about the event and the music that was presented, with particular focus on the second suite of Antony & Cleopatra.
 Their insights make for interesting reading and give us a sense of what it was like to experience these rarities in a live concert setting.
 Highlights from the discussion are presented below.

 PLN: Were you familiar with Florent Schmitt’s Antoine et Cléopâtre music before you attended this Orchestre de Paris concert?